danielrcollins1/OED-Expanded/x-campaign-material.md

 **NPC level**: This is the highest level of NPCs one is likely to encounter.
 Folks above this level may be present, but they are special individuals, like adventurers or authority figures for example.

-**Sphere of Influence**:  How much of the surrounding land the settlement able to keep peaceful and under control.
-The populations of these areas are generally safe from monster and attacks.
+**Sphere of Influence**:  How much of the surrounding land the settlement is able to keep peaceful and under control.
+The populations of these areas are generally safe from monster and attacks (random encounters).

 ### Populate the Settlement
-While a settlement is composed of hundreds or thousands of individuals; in practice, you just need to focus on folks the PCs are likely to interact with.
+While a settlement is composed of dozens or thousands of individuals; in practice, you just need to focus on folks the PCs are likely to interact with.
 You can create and develop others in response to play.
 - Who is in charge (an elder, mayor, council, lord, hierophant, etc.)
 - Where do they buy weapons/armor (a simple blacksmith, a dedicated weapon smith, a dwarf)
 - Where do they get common goods and supplies (at the inn, dedicated provisioner, open market)